 UI design and UX design: in a tech world when it comes to design, this terms go hand in hand, but they are mean very different things.
 You can often hear people talking about a good UI of an app or a weak UX design of a website.
-So what is UI/UX design?
+So What does UX and UI stands for?
 Just some fancy terms cool designer kids are using?
+What does UX and UI stands for?
 What is the difference between UI and UX or is it the same thing?
 And more importantly, what’s in it for you and your business?

 UX and UI are two areas of design that are often confused.

-UX stands for ‘User Experience’ and UI means ‘User Interface’.
+UX stands for ‘User Experience’ and UI meaning is ‘User Interface’.

 The two terms have been widely used and overused and to an outsider may sound a bit intimidating.